pac-ac/osakaOS/README.md

 You will probably need the following software packages: g++, binutils, libc6-dev-i386, qemu-system-x86_64 grub-legacy, grub2, xorriso.

 If you plan on using other emulators then make sure it has piix4 ide support for storage and pc speaker support for basic audio.
+Emulation is the preferred way to run the OS as running it on real hardware requires a very old machine for the drivers to work, as well as a lack of concern for the data on the machine since the OS doesn't care to ask if you want to write over a pre-existing system partition, it will just do it.
+Also the OS crashes a lot (most of the time on purpose) and that would be very annoying on bare metal.

 <h2>How to get audio using PulseAudio</h2>